sgpgit/ICC2020/README.md

 # Acknowledgements

-Specaial Applause to our Team
+##Special Applause to our Team

-		Raghav S - Implemented IBM Cloud Services like IoT Sensors, Node-Red Editors,ML Algorithms and Cloudant Database Gokul R -  Contributed more required Artifacts on Water Sustainability, Water Research Journals and Key contributer for Documentation and Demo Video
+		Raghav S - Implemented IBM Cloud Services like IoT Sensors, Node-Red Editors,ML Algorithms and Cloudant Database Gokul R -  Contributed more required Artifacts on Water Crisis, IoT Research Journals and Key contributer for Documentation and Demo Video
-		Prashanth B - Provided more insights on Ground Water Analysis and Embedding IoT Sensors Akshaya - Contributed Real-time Datasets and Simulating IoT Sensors
+		Prashanth B - Provided more insights on Ground Water Analysis and Embedding IoT Sensors Akshaya - Contributed her best on collecting Real-time Datasets and Simulating IoT Sensors